-I’m sometimes envious at how a group of women can be engaged in multiple concurrent conversations and they can all keep track of all the different conversations with ease.
-That’s always intrigued me because if there is a group of guys, generally only one guy speaks at a time.
-Apparently, woman are blessed with an innate ability to simultaneously manage multiple conversation threads.
+I’m sometimes envious at how a group of women can be engaged in multiple concurrent conversations and they can all keep track of all the different conversations with ease (multicast communication).
+That’s always intrigued me because if there is a group of guys, generally only one guy speaks at a time (unicast communication).
+Apparently, women are blessed with the innate ability to simultaneously manage multiple conversation threads.
 God bless them because I have trouble managing a single conversation thread most days.

-That works fine for most communications—you generally don’t want your email being distributed to everyone—but if it’s a sports score, the streaming video of your daughter’s wedding, or the price of oil you want to easily send that information to multiple senders.
-That’s where IP Multicast comes in.
+That works fine for most communications (you generally don’t want your email being distributed to everyone), but if it’s a sports score, the streaming video of your daughter’s wedding or the price of oil, you want to easily send that information to multiple receivers.
+That’s where IP multicast comes in.
 Your message goes to any number of receivers.

-There’s a big difference between Unicast and Multicast in the low level communications.
-Unicast uses TCP (Transmission Control Protocol) for communications while Multicast uses UDP (User Datagram Protocol).
+There’s a big difference between unicast and multicast in low-level communications.
+Unicast uses TCP (Transmission Control Protocol) for communications while multicast communication uses UDP (User Datagram Protocol).
 TCP, as you remember, is an acknowledged protocol.
 You get a message indicating that your message was received.
-UDP is smaller, simpler, and more efficient, but if some of your receivers don’t get one or more messages, there is no way to know.
-You don’t know they didn’t get them and they don’t know you sent them.
+UDP is smaller, simpler and more efficient, but if some of your receivers don’t get one or more messages, there is no way to know.
+You don’t know they didn’t get the messages and they don’t know you sent them.
 Everybody’s oblivious unless it’s obvious from the data.

-In general, the router or “broker” device that manages the Multicast delivery has some sort of mechanism where devices interested in the data available have to subscribe to the data stream.
+In general, the router or broker device that manages the multicast delivery has some sort of mechanism where devices interested in the data available have to subscribe to the data stream.
 Once they subscribe, anything published by the originating device is pushed out to the subscribers by the router or broker.
-A key concept here is that the Multicast device manager doesn’t replicate the stream thousands of times.
+A key concept here is that the multicast device manager doesn’t replicate the stream thousands of times.
 Instead, it streams messages that are directed to the devices on the network that have subscribed to those messages.
-This is important because it means that there are no additional resources required to stream a video to as few as 2 subscribers or as many as 20,000.
+This is important because it means that there are no additional resources required to stream a video to as few as two subscribers or as many as 20,000.

-Devices can distinguish multicast traffic from other traffic by the IP Address used in the message.
-Multicast addresses (IPV4) use a leading 1110 in the IP Address.
-This corresponds to the IP Address range from 220.127.116.11 to 18.104.22.168.
-All network cards today understand this multicast address block and if your device is not participating in a multicast stream automatically filter out these messages.
+Devices can distinguish multicast traffic from other traffic by the IP address used in the message.
+Multicast addresses (IPV4) use a leading 1110 in the IP address.
+This corresponds to the IP address range from 220.127.116.11 to 18.104.22.168.
+All network cards today understand this multicast address block and if your device is not participating in a multicast stream, they automatically filter out these messages.
 That wasn’t true years back when it was expected that the application program would perform this task for you.